Disaster management plans

 - Brisbane's weather and disaster management arrangements (Word - 141kb)

 Pinkenba is an isolated seaside suburb of Brisbane with a mix of industrial, commercial and residential areas co-existing together.
-As the village is located so close to hazardous industry and the river, residents are vulnerable to a range of threats for evacuation.
+As the village is located so close to hazardous industry and the river, residents are vulnerable to a range of threats that may require evacuation.

 Council has worked with Pinkenba village residents, local industry and emergency agencies to produce the Pinkenba Community Emergency Evacuation Plan.
 As a result of this project, it is anticipated that the plan will increase the community’s: